Migrate to Event Orchestration

 Event Rules End-of-Life

-Event Rules is scheduled to end-of-life (EOL) on June 12, 2023.
+Event Rules is scheduled to end-of-life (EOL) in 2024.
 We made this decision to ensure that we dedicate our resources toward building the most robust and reliable event-driven enrichment and automation experience for our customers.
 Event Orchestration, the evolution of Event Rules, is currently available and is the best way for users to compress rule volumes, improve noise reduction, and more effectively automate well-understood, manual work.
 Event Orchestration has the same features as Event Rules and it uses the same, heavily tested backend architecture.

 Recommendation